cairthenn/Redirect/README.md

 The plugin enables seamless use of mouseover and focus target functionality by allowing you to change the base targeting priority of each action on your bars.

-Additionally, it enables action queueing for things that the game normally won't cover, including macros, Sprint, and combat potions.

 ![Redirect preview](https://github.com/cairthenn/Redirect/blob/main/preview.png?raw=true)

 ### How do I install it?